charlescoverdale/casualdabbler/README.md

 **Limitations:**

 -   All bugs and mistakes remain my own.
-Please open up an issue request or hit me up on twitter \@cfcoverdale
+Please open up an issue or hit me up on twitter \@cfcoverdale with things that need fixing.

 **How to cite this text:**